05 Feb Buying An Investment Apartment? What To Look For

 Design and fit-out of apartment

 Remember, it’s not about the style you like yourself – think about the type of people who are going to be attracted to the area or and make sure the quality and style will appeal to them; whether they’re students, hip inner-city professionals, or holidaying families.

 Kitchen and bathrooms are the most important rooms from a styling and fitout point of view.
+There are many different kitchen design‘s to choose from.
 They must be functional and well-lit.
 Imagine moving around in them.
 Look at the ‘triangles’ – in the kitchen, is it easy to move between stove, sink and fridge; what about between toilet, basin and shower in the bathroom?

 In the city, at lower price ranges, any internal laundry facilities will do – a combined washer-dryer under the kitchen bench will be fine.
 At higher price ranges or if you’re buying in a beachside holiday location – there must be a separate laundry space that allows for separate washer and dryer and a tub.

 Look for modern fittings, but nothing too “cutting edge” unless you’re prepared to update regularly or if you’re buying into a location where you’ve got to appeal to the trendy and design-conscious.
 The best way to be very ‘current’ is with colour on a feature wall – it’s quick, easy and cheap to repaint with a new fashion colour when you need to find a tenant.

 Only in very specific circumstances will you get rental return that makes up for the extra cost of very expensive fitouts.
 Good, functional and modern is the standard you should aim for.
 Lavish benchtops, joinery, flooring and lighting will usually not deliver significantly higher rents.